Effects of Smoking While Pregnant

 - Roughly 1 in 10 women report that they smoked during the last 3 months of their pregnancy6.

-- Approximately 50-60% of women who quit smoking during pregnancy will start again within 1 year after the birth of their child7.
+- Approximately 50-60% of women who quit during pregnancy will start again within 1 year after the birth of their child7.

 - Low-birth weight.